cogentcore/core/docs/content/tic-tac-toe-tutorial.md

 }
 ```

-Then, we will make a `squares` array that keeps track of the value of each square, and we will make it so that [[events#click|clicking]] on a button sets its value in the array to either X or O based on an alternating variable `current`.
+Then, we will make a `squares` array that keeps track of the value of each square, and we will make it so that [[events#click]]ing on a button sets its value in the array to either X or O based on an alternating variable `current`.
 We also add an [[update]]r to update the text of each button based on its value in the array.
 Also, we add a reset button that clears all of the squares.

 ```Go
 current := "X"